 For some APR DRGs the presence of certain non-OR procedures represents a complicating factor.
 The most important of these are the codes for mechanical ventilation.
 For a number of neurological, respiratory, certain cardiovascular, neonatal, burn, and trauma patients, the need for mechanical ventilation indicates a more severely ill patient and the patient's severity of illness subclass is increased most often by an increment of one to a maximum subclass of major.
 In the same APR DRGs, mechanical ventilation 96+ hours is often used to increase the patient's severity of illness subclass by an increment of two up to a maximum subclass of extreme.
 The exact amount of the increment will vary according to the APR DRG category.
 For example, in the instance of neonates the increment varies depending upon birthweight and medical or surgical APR DRG.
-In the cardiovascular APR DRGs, balloon pulsation device is used to increase the severity subclass by an increment of one to a maximum of major for most surgical categories and by an increment of two to extreme for most medical APR DRGs.
+In the cardiovascular APR DRGs, balloon pulsation device is used to increase the severity subclass by an increment of two to extreme for most medical APR DRGs.